josesaranda/iposcursor/Readme.md

 </head>
 ```

-Add and ipadOSCursor.js to the end of body tag
+Add ipadOSCursor.js to the end of body tag
 ```html
 <body>
   <!-- your awesome code -->